nicolevanderhoeven/blog/content/blog/20201215-yinote-to-roam.md

 ## Take Notes

-I was pretty dubious about using an app just to take notes for video specifically, but there were two things that sold me:
+I was pretty dubious about using an app just to take notes for video specifically, but there were a few things that sold me:

 * When you click on the text field to take notes in the extension, YiNote automatically pauses the video so that you can type without missing what's being said.